‘B&B’ Recap For Wednesday, May 1: Wyatt & Flo Kiss After Fighting With Sally

 At Forrester Creations, Hope and Thomas Forrester (Matthew Atkinson) discussed Phoebe.
 Hope tried to explain the connection that she felt with the baby.
 She described the “electrical jolt” she felt the first time that she held her.
-Thomas cautioned Hope that she was not the baby’s mother and asked her to remember that she is only Phoebe’s aunt.
+Thomas cautioned Hope that she was not the baby’s mother, and asked her to remember that she is only Phoebe’s aunt.

-At Flo’s (Katrina Bowden) apartment, Shauna (Denise Richards) tried to convince her to take the job that Hope offered her.
+At Flo’s (Katrina Bowden) apartment, Shauna (Denise Richards) tried to convince her to take the job that Hope had offered her.
 Flo felt that it would be too much for her to work side-by-side Hope.
-Zoe (Kiara Barnes) sided with her and said that it was a horrible idea.
+Zoe (Kiara Barnes) sided with her, and said that it was a horrible idea.
 Shauna encouraged Flo to leave the past behind and move forward.
 She wanted Flo to enjoy her birthright as a Logan.
 Shauna blamed Reese for the situation that Flo was in.
 She did not want Flo to ruin her future for his sake.

 Wyatt surprises Flo with an invitation to dinner and a kiss.
 WATCH FULL EPISODE: https://t.co/QQJGVGheB4 #BoldandBeautiful pic.twitter.com/p6e50PDwBI